 - Being unable to make it to the bathroom in time

-If you notice a change in your urinary habits after starting medicine, speak to your physician.
+If you notice a change in your urinary habits after starting medicine, speak to your doctor.

 Signs and Symptoms of Overflow Incontinence